 Singapore Airlines has a prestigious reputation, offering great service, delicious food, excellent in-flight entertainment, and the always smiling Singapore air hostess.
 The SQ A350 experience lived up to expectations.
 The only thing lacking was an amenity kit, possibly a tail camera, and I could have done with a slightly more comfortable flatbed.

-Singapore Airlines features in my top 10 list of the best airlines for longhaul Business Class.
+Singapore Airlines features in our top 10 list of the best airlines for long haul Business Class.

-I have reviewed the Lufthansa Business Lounge At Düsseldorf Airport separately which was frankly a disappointing experience.
+We’ve also reviewed the Lufthansa Business Lounge At Düsseldorf Airport separately, which is frankly a disappointing experience.